Social Icons

 Directed by Louis Leterrier

-After the disastrous take on the Incredible Hulk movie of 2003, Marvel reacquired the rights to the movie and wrote a fantastic entry into the Marvel Cinematic Universe.
-This new Incredible Hulk movie is the second movie in the MCU and the lead was changed from Eric Bana to Edward Norton.
-The bad guy in this movie started as a man and grew to become Abomination.
+After the disastrous take on The Incredible Hulk movie in 2003, Marvel reacquired the rights and created a fantastic entry into the Marvel Cinematic Universe.
+This new Incredible Hulk movie is the second installment in the MCU, with the lead role changing from Eric Bana to Edward Norton.
+The villain in this movie starts as a man but eventually becomes the Abomination.

-The movie plot starts with a brief history of Hulk.
-It was as a result of an experiment gone wrong on trying to make super soldiers.
-The people involved are Dr. Bruce Banner and his girlfriend Betty Ross (Liv Tyler).
-They were to present the whole program to Ross’s father General Ross.
+The movie’s plot begins with a brief history of the Hulk.
+It all stems from a failed experiment to create super soldiers, involving Dr. Bruce Banner and his girlfriend, Betty Ross (Liv Tyler).
+They were supposed to present the program to Betty’s father, General Ross.

-An accident in the bottling company where Banner works, aided General Ross to be able to track him down.
-The General wants Banner for studies to be able to make more super soldiers.
-The capture of Banner went wrong, as Banner changed to Hulk and got away from the men led Emil Blonsky.
+An accident at the bottling plant where Banner works helps General Ross track him down.
+The general wants Banner for further study to create more super soldiers.
+However, the attempt to capture Banner goes wrong when he transforms into the Hulk and escapes from the men led by Emil Blonsky.

-Emil decided to be injected with the same serum that turned Banner and he became a super human.
-Banner comes back to the U.S. and joins Betty when he is attacked again by Blonsky and his men.
-This time Blonsky is starting to lose all sense of sanity.
+Emil decides to inject himself with the same serum that transformed Banner, becoming a superhuman in the process.
+Banner returns to the U.S. and reunites with Betty, only to be attacked again by Blonsky and his men.
+This time, Blonsky is losing his sanity.

-He loses the fight with Hulk.
-To see what happens after this and you will have to see the movie.
+He loses the fight with the Hulk.
+To see what happens next, you’ll have to watch the movie.

-Edward Norton never got to replay the character of Hulk again in the MCU that role went to Mark Ruffalo.
-Who first came on the scene in the first Avengers movie in 2012.
-Ruffalo has remained the Hulk since that movie.
-The reason Norton was dropped is because Norton is known for wanting to have control over the characters he plays.
-This is not something Disney or Marvel is willing to abide with.
+Edward Norton never reprised his role as the Hulk in the MCU; that role went to Mark Ruffalo, who first appeared in The Avengers (2012).
+Ruffalo has remained the Hulk ever since.
+Norton was reportedly dropped because he’s known for wanting creative control over his characters, something Disney and Marvel weren’t willing to accommodate.

-I enjoyed this Hulk movie more than the 2003 crap version.
-It is also sad that we will never get to see many of the great Hulk stories because of the deal Marvel made with Universal concerning the Hulk movies before Disney bought them over.
+I enjoyed this Hulk movie far more than the 2003 version.
+It’s also disappointing that we may never see many of the great Hulk stories due to the deal Marvel made with Universal regarding Hulk movies before Disney acquired Marvel.

-I will be looking forward to seeing this movie again, just to get the fun of it.
-I do not know if we will be seeing Hulk again anytime soon, since the Infinity Stones Saga (the last movie here were Avengers: Endgame and Spider-Man: Far From Home both in 2019) is over.
-His presence in Thor: Ragnorok (2017) was a breather and made the movie so much fun.
-Disney is launching the Disney+ streaming service where there will be a She-Hulk series so maybe he will feature in it.
+I’d gladly watch this movie again for the fun of it.
+I’m not sure if we’ll see the Hulk again anytime soon, as the Infinity Saga concluded with Avengers: Endgame and Spider-Man: Far From Home (both in 2019).
+His appearance in Thor: Ragnarok (2017) was a breath of fresh air and made the movie incredibly fun.
+With Disney launching its Disney+ streaming service, which includes a She-Hulk series, maybe he’ll make an appearance there.

 Iron Man (2008)